Auto Tech Gallery

-West Ada School District's Automotive Technology Program is certified by the national Automotive Technicians Education foundation (NATEF) and has been awarded Outstanding Program of Excellence by the State Division of Professional-Technical Education.
+West Ada School District's Automotive Technology Pathway is certified by the national Automotive Technicians Education foundation (NATEF) and has been awarded Outstanding Program of Excellence by the State Division of Professional-Technical Education.
 Students who complete this program who learn the culmination of automotive technology skills and knowledge taught, are able to earn an Automotive Service Excellence (ASE) Certification.
 All three program classes are taught at the Meridian Professional-Technical Center located next door to Meridian High School.
 Students from throughout the district attending any of the zoned-home high schools or an academy, may attend these program classes.
 Most years students representing the program do well in local and state industry-related competitions.
 And, typically several students each year who have applied and been accepted into competitive postsecondary auto tech programs, are awarded scholarship money to help off-set college expenses by program industry sponsors such as Napa Auto Parts.

-Also, available - Program Brochures
+Also available - Pathway Brochures